-VINCE project created templates for higher education institutions, containing frequently asked questions (FAQs) from refugees/migrants.
+VINCE project created templates for higher education institutions, containing frequently asked questions (FAQs) from refugees and migrants.
 Higher education professionals can use the template and adapt it based on their country’s and/or institution’s specifications.
 The templates are available in several languages and can be downloaded for free.

 How to use the Guidelines?